Clarks Men's Limited Edition Chukka Boots for $30

 pickup at Macy's

-Today only, Macy's offers the Clarks Men's Limited Edition Bushacre Chukka Boots in Corduroy for $30.
-Opt for in-store pickup to dodge the $9.95 shipping fee.
-That's tied with our April mention, $80 off list, and the lowest price we could find.
+Macy's offers the Clarks Men's Limited Edition Corduroy Bushacre Chukka Boots in Brown or Black for $30.
+Opt for in-store pickup to avoid the $10.95 shipping charge.
+That's tied with our expired mention from three days ago, $80 off, and the best price we could find.
 Buy Now

 Features